-John Esquibel begins his ninth season as the head coach for both the Regis men's and women's cross country teams in 2014-15.
+John Esquibel begins his tenth season as the head coach for both the Regis men's and women's cross country teams in 2015-16.
 He brings plenty of experience in terms of coaching and as an athlete himself.

 Esquibel has coached two All-RMAC performers in Lauren Policky-Baldauf and Caitlin O'Brien.
 Policky-Baldauf was a two-time All-RMAC performer and also earned the first two RMAC Summit Awards, which go to the student-athlete with the highest GPA at the RMAC Championship site.
 She was also a two-time Capital One Academic All-District selection.

 The 2010 season was the finest in the women's program history.
 They were ranked as high as sixth in the USTFCCCA Central Region Top 10 Poll and finished third at the RMAC Championships and sixth at the NCAA Central Region Meet.
 Both finishes were the best finishes of any Regis women's cross country team.

 The women's team continued their upward swing in 2011 again being ranked in the region.
 They finished fifth at the RMAC meet and sixth at the NCAA Central Region Meet.

 While coaching at Regis, Esquibel continues his teaching duties in which he has been involved with since 1992.
 He has been working at Baker Elementary in Denver.
 During that time he has also been serving as the head coach of the Ranum High School cross country team.
 Esquibel was selected for inclusion in the seventh edition of the "Who's Who Among America's Teachers, 2002".